PDF417/pdf417-ios/README.md

     	return (interfaceOrientation == UIInterfaceOrientationLandscapeLeft || interfaceOrientation == UIInterfaceOrientationLandscapeRight);
 	}

-If `shouldAutorotate` method returns YES, your Overlay View Controller will automatically rotate to support all orientations returned by `supportedInterfaceOrientations` method.
+Your Overlay View Controller will automatically rotate to support all orientations returned by `supportedInterfaceOrientations` method.
 You are responsible for standard iOS techniques (auto-layout or autoresizing masks) to adjust the UI to new device orientation.

-The other method gives you full control over the orientation changes.
-We already mentioned that Camera View Controller passes orientation events to your Overlay View Controller

-	- (void)cameraViewController:(id)cameraViewController willRotateToOrientation:(UIDeviceOrientation)orientation;
-	- (void)cameraViewController:(id)cameraViewController didRotateToOrientation:(UIDeviceOrientation)orientation;

-You can use those methods to fully replace your view hierarchy for the specific device orientation.
-With this approach you have full control over rotation of your views, but you'll need more work to get the desired effect.
-To use this approach, you only need to specify that your view controller doesn't want to autorotate (which is by default):

-	- (BOOL)shouldAutorotate {
-   		return NO;
-	}

-All of PhotoPay's default overlay views are implemented in this way and have custom rotation animations.
+You can manually disable autorotation by initializing `PPCoordinator` object with the following setting:

+	[coordinatorSettings setValue:@(NO) forKey:kPPOverlayShouldAutorotate];

 ### <a name="0505"></a> Steps for providing custom Camera Overlay View